L i v i n g in W a v e s

-Bert has long been preoccupied with the waves that make up everything we see and hear.
-That preoccupation has made for some fine musical collaborations (Manhole Music), photographic journeys (Blurb Books), and even some of the technologies we use everyday.
+Bert has long been preoccupied with the waves that make up everything we hear and see.
+That preoccupation has led to many fine musical collaborations, photographic journeys, and even some of the technologies people use everyday.

-Life too comes in waves, and these days Bert is playing more music than ever, with a series of shows in Northern and Southern CA celebrating jazz trumpeters and rock guitarists who've been major influences.
+Life too comes in waves, and in the past few years Bert has been playing more music than ever, with a series of shows in Northern and Southern CA celebrating guitarists, trumpeters and composers who've been major influences.

-Recorded live at Angelicas on Main Street in Redwood City, this project co-led by esteemed Puerto Rican pianist/producer Izzy Tanenbaum fuses the tradition of latin jazz with American pop music, honoring songwriters that range from Sting to Joan Baez to Stevie Wonder to Leon Russell to Izzy himself.
-In addition to being available at ManholeMusic.com, it's in the hands of radio stations and available for streaming on all the major platforms.
+Before the pandemic, a project co-led by Bert and esteemed Puerto Rican pianist/producer Izzy Tanenbaum performed 8 entirely different shows honoring songwriters that range from Sting to Joan Baez to Stevie Wonder to Leon Russell to Izzy himself.
+With the energy of latin jazz, this live album has been released by ManholeMusic.com as CDs and downloads, and is available for streaming on all major platforms.

 Most people who know about Herb Alpert think of a kind of smooth mariachi he created in the early 60s, inspired by music he heard at a Tijuana bullfight.
 But he also created the most successful independent record label in history, with a roster that will blow your mind.
 Below are videos of three tunes from A&M Records (stands for Alpert and Moss).

 There’s a current in music that arguably got its start on the Stanford campus in 1960, when Ken Kesey was a grad student.
 This concert, performed to a packed Campbell Recital Hall on the Stanford campus in Oct 2019, laid out the evidence for that argument.
 The performance featured the work of amazing Stanford visual artists projected on the wall behind us.
 Tapping the photo opens to our mid-concert rendition of Strawberry Fields Forever, with the aerial photographs of George Steinmetz.